aufflick/smc_mirror/README.txt

 to add to your object is 1) create the state machine object and
 2) issue transitions.
 ITS THAT EASY.

-+ No, you don't have to inherit any state machine class.
++ NO, you don't have to inherit any state machine class.
-+ No, you don't have to implement any state machine interface.
++ NO, you don't have to implement any state machine interface.

 YES, you add to your class constructor: